 Though apparently inconsequential today, the New Mill Pow was one of the reasons for the establishment of the abbey here in the 1500s.
 For many centuries it was used by small boats able to navigate almost as far as the village itself.

 Save for the church-like Women's Guild Hall the village peters out north of the New Mill Pow.
-In the woodland a little to the north is Shambellie House, now an arm of National Museums Scotland and home to the third of the village's visitor attractions, the National Museum of Costume.
+In the woodland a little to the north is Shambellie House.
+This used to be an arm of National Museums Scotland and home to the National Museum of Costume.
+This has sadly closed.